An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms: Example Algorithms

 \subsection{Population-Based Incremental Learning}

-The population-based incremental learning (PBIL) algorithm \cite{Baluja1995icml} is a probability model based search algorithm for optimization of a function defined on a binary space, $f: \{0, 1\}^d \to \R$.
+The population-based incremental learning (PBIL) algorithm \cite{Baluja1995icml} is a probability-model-based search algorithm for optimization of a function defined on a binary space, $f: \{0, 1\}^d \to \R$.
 At each iteration, PBIL samples candidate solutions $x_{n,1}, \dots, x_{n,\lambda}$ from a multivariate Bernoulli distribution parameterized by $\theta \in \Theta = (0, 1)^d$, where the $i$th element of $\theta$, denoted by $[\theta]_i$, represents the probability of the $i$th component of $x$, denoted by $[x]_i$, being $1$.
-The probability parameter $\theta$ is then updated by the following formula
+The probability parameter $\theta$ is then updated by the formula